hwcicd/myrtha/readme.md

-*Continously Integrate Hardware to Continously Deploy and Hardware Spec*
+*Continously Integrate Hardware to Continously Deploy a Hardware Spec*

 # `iverilog`